EGA-archive/LocalEGA/README.md

-# LEGA-ingestion
+# Local-EGA implementation

-Local EGA ingestion microservice
+...using Python